Our Team

 Alexandra Provencher Front Desk Associate

-Alexandra is a Front Desk Associate for AoPS Academy Pleasanton.
-She was born and raised in Greece, and fell in love with the U.S. when she arrived here as an exchange student in 2013.
-Before moving to the Bay area, she lived in Washington state where she held a position as Head of Curriculum Development and English Tutor at Tacoma Community College.
-She's passionate about languages; she speaks Greek and English fluently, currently polishing her German and Italian, and wishes time allowed her to learn a few more!
-Alexandra enjoys watching movies, traveling, cooking, and baking, and gets really enthusiastic about theater popcorn and colorful balloons!
+Alexandra was born and raised in Greece and fell in love with the U.S. when she arrived here as an exchange student in 2013.
+Before moving to the Bay Area, she lived in Washington state where she held a position as Head of Curriculum Development and English Tutoring at Tacoma Community College where she was also leading a Conversation Group for ESL students.
+Alexandra’s love for languages is what drew her to AoPS.
+She speaks Greek and English fluently, is currently polishing her German, and greatly enjoys helping students of every age improve their language skills!

 McKenna Ran Front Desk Associate